SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Experimental setup

 \subsection{Baseline methods}

-We compare against \textit{VoxelMorph} \citep{balakrishnan2019voxelmorph}, \textit{SYMNet} \citep{mok2020fast}, and conditional LapIRN (\textit{cLapIRN}) \citep{mok2020large, mok2021conditional}.
+We compare against \textit{VoxelMorph} \citep{balakrishnan2019voxelmorph}, \textit{SYMNet} \citep{mok2020fast}, conditional LapIRN (\textit{cLapIRN}) \citep{mok2020large, mok2021conditional}, and \textit{ByConstructionICON} \citep{greer2023inverse}.
 VoxelMorph is a standard baseline in deep learning based unsupervised registration.
 With SYMNet we are interested in how well our method preserves topology and how accurate the generated inverse deformations are compared to the SVF based methods.
 Additionally, since SYMNet is symmetric from the loss point of view, it is interesting to see how symmetric predictions it produces in practice. cLapIRN was the best method on OASIS dataset in Learn2Reg 2021 challenge \citep{hering2022learn2reg}.
-We used the official implementations\footnote{\href{https://github.com/voxelmorph/voxelmorph}{https://github.com/voxelmorph/voxelmorph}}\footnote{\href{https://github.com/cwmok/Fast-Symmetric-Diffeomorphic-Image-Registration-with-Convolutional-Neural-Networks}{https://github.com/cwmok/Fast-Symmetric-Diffeomorphic-Image-Registration-with-Convolutional-Neural-Networks}}\footnote{\href{https://github.com/cwmok/Conditional_LapIRN/}{https://github.com/cwmok/Conditional\_LapIRN/}} adjusted to our datasets.
+ByConstructionICON is a parallel work to ours developing a multi-step inverse consistent, symmetric, and topology preserving deep learning registration method based on SVF formulation.
+We used the official implementations\footnote{\href{https://github.com/voxelmorph/voxelmorph}{https://github.com/voxelmorph/voxelmorph}}\footnote{\href{https://github.com/cwmok/Fast-Symmetric-Diffeomorphic-Image-Registration-with-Convolutional-Neural-Networks}{https://github.com/cwmok/Fast-Symmetric-Diffeomorphic-Image-Registration-with-Convolutional-Neural-Networks}}\footnote{\href{https://github.com/cwmok/Conditional_LapIRN}{https://github.com/cwmok/Conditional\_LapIRN/}}\footnote{\href{https://github.com/uncbiag/ByConstructionICON}{https://github.com/uncbiag/ByConstructionICON/}} adjusted to our datasets.
 SYMNet uses anti-folding loss to penalize negative determinant.
-Since this loss is a separate component that could be easily used with any method, we also train SYMNet without it, denoted \textit{SYMNet (simple)}.
+Since this loss is a separate component that could be easily used with any method, we also train SYMNet without it, denoted \textit{SYMNet (simple)} for two of our four datasets.
 This provides a comparison on how well the vanilla SVF framework can generate invertible deformations in comparison to our method.
 For details on hyperparameter selection for baseline models, see Appendix \ref*{appendix:baseline_hyperparameter}.